 The service industry is dominant in Canada employing three-quarters of the population.
-Other important industries include transport, timber, paper products, minerals, natural gas, fish products and chemicals.
-The country is one of the leading producer natural minerals such as gold, nickel, aluminum and crude oil.
-Canada has the second largest oil reserves in the world.
+Other important industries include transport, timber, paper products, minerals, natural gas, fish products, and chemicals.
+The country is one of the leading producer natural minerals such as gold, nickel, aluminum, and crude oil.
+Canada has the second (or third, depending on the measurements taken) largest oil reserves in the world.

 Major Exports Of Canada

 The Canadian economy is highly reliant on international trade with the US being the largest trading partner.
 Canada earned $523.904 billion in 2015 from exports.
 The primary export goods include motor vehicles and their parts, industrial machinery, plastics, aircraft, telecommunications equipment, chemicals, fertilizers, wood pulp, timber, crude petroleum, natural gas, and aluminum.

 The main export partners include the US 75.2%, China 4.10%, Japan 1.93%, Mexico 1.51%, India 0.86%, and South Korea 0.81%.